Vaeda: Unsafe at any Speed

 Vaeda went on to record a 12-song album titled Unsafe at any Speed, which was released on Tuesday 3 November 2009.
-Several tracks off of the album have been played on Sirius XM satellite radio.
+Several tracks off of the album have been played on SiriusXM satellite radio.
 Breathe also received airplay on 94.3 WMJC.
 Responsible for all of the band's artwork, Dreher created an ambiguous image depicting a heart surrounded by a ribcage in a wing formation.
 The artwork represents the first phase in Vaeda's three part motto which goes as follows: